You have come to the right place if you are looking for a RealScout review.

 With RealScout, prospects, potential clients, or leads can search for homes from an agent’s website.

 So, it’s a home search platform that real estate professionals can use as a marketing tool.

 Based on MLS data and different search parameters, it displays similar listings to those they’ve already viewed to the respective users.

 A problem for agents that RealScout solved is that real estate agents often get caught out during the initial property search.

 So, the software ensures the users stay focused on one agent while searching.

-This contrasts with property search platforms such as Zillow, Trulia, and Realtor.com, where realtor bypassing can happen quite easily.
+This contrasts with property search platforms such as Zillow, Trulia, and Realtor.com, where realtor bypassing can happen easily.

-To further get into the functionality and what RealScout is, you can watch a great walk-through video by a realtor below.
+To further understand the functionality and what RealScout is, you can watch a great walk-through video by a realtor below.